How To Pay Off Back Taxes

 IRS Payment Plans

-- Offer in Compromise: With an OIC, you agree to pay a certain amount and the IRS agrees to accept that amount in full satisfaction of your tax debt.
+- Offer in Compromise: With an offer in compromise, you agree to pay a certain amount and the IRS agrees to accept that amount in full satisfaction of your tax debt.
 The IRS is very selective about agreeing to OICs — if the IRS believes you can pay the full amount through an installment agreement or other means, the IRS won’t accept an OIC.
 If the OIC is accepted, you must also agree to pay all taxes in full for the next five years.
 If you don’t, you have breached the OIC.

-How Much Taxes Do I Owe?
+How Much Tax Do I Owe?

 Learn More: These Are the Penalties for Filing Taxes Late